fhooton/FoodMine/README.md

 Files that contains extracted information such as chemcials, PMID's, origional units, and sample metadata

 * FoodMine_Output/fm_(garlic/cocoa).pkl
-Files that contains the proccesed data that constitutes the FoodMine final data stores
+Files that contains the processed data that constitutes the FoodMine final data stores

 * FoodMine_Output/compound_names_(garlic/cocoa).pkl
 Files that contains processed compound names from literature and it's designated id in the FoodMine process

+**Note: some of the matching procedures leveraged undisclosed datasets under development for future projects.
+For more info contact Giulia Menichetti at g.menichetti@northeastern.edu.**